 At another winery, we paired wine with chocolates.

-Best winery?
+Best winery in Stellenbosch?
 Annandale

 In a rustic barn at Annandale, complete with a bull mastiff sitting by a crackling fire, we tasted aged red wines made in an old-world style.
 The wines are aged in oak barrels for at least eight years giving them a rich full-bodied flavor; a couple we tasted had a hint of a burnt amber color, a classic sign of an aged wine.